cherurg/SJSJ/glossary/PHANTOMJS.md

 # PhantomJS

 [PhantomJS](http://phantomjs.org/) is a headless WebKit scriptable with a JavaScript API.
 It has **fast** and **native** support for various web standards: DOM handling, CSS selectors, JSON, Canvas, and SVG.
+[PhantomJS](http://phantomjs.org/) is a headless WebKit scriptable with a JavaScript API.
+It has **fast** and **native** support for various web standards: DOM handling, CSS selectors, JSON, Canvas, and SVG.

 ## Use Cases